dsg-innosource/foreflow-docs/tables-properties.md

 -   The system generates a _table-specific_ email address of this pattern _[Universally\_Unique\_ID]@[your\_foreflow\_domain].com_.
 You will need to use this address to append or replace formatted data in your table

 -   The system attempts to match the headers on that formatted data file to the columns in your table.
-After this the system makes an interface available which allows you to adjust those matches that id cannot match on its own.
+After this, the system makes an interface available which allows you to adjust those matches that id cannot match on its own.

--   You are then asked to choose whether you want this formatted file to _Append To_ or to _Replace_ the data in your table.
+-   You are then asked to choose whether you want this formatted file to _Append To_ or _Replace_ the data in your table.

 When you attach a formatted data file to an email to the generated address, the system will either append or replace the data in your table with the data in your file, depending on the action you configured.